AntonioDeFalco/Adaptive-OCGP/README.md

 # 1-D OCC

-The oneD_demo.m script contains a demo of the comparison in the case of a one-dimensional OCC setting, with a fixed hyperparameter and our adaptive kernel.
+The oneD_demo.m script contains a demo of the comparison in the case of a one-dimensional OCC setting, with a fixed hyperparameter and our proposed kernels.

 # Cite: